img

 1. Leadership Course: Developed by Former Harvard Senior Fellow Dr. Pukar Malla, in collaboration with Professors Marshall Ganz and Ronald Heifetz at Harvard Center for Public Leadership.

-2. Public Administration Course: In 2024, led by Dr. Pramod KC, Assistant Professor/Policy and Program Manager at KUSOM Policy Lab.
+2. Public Administration Course: Led by Dr. Pramod KC, Assistant Professor/Policy and Program Manager at KUSOM Policy Lab.

-3. Policy Research Session: In 2024, facilitated by Dr. Udaya Raj Wagle from the Department of Politics and International Affairs at Northern Arizona University.
+3. Policy Research Session: Facilitated by Dr. Udaya Raj Wagle from the Department of Politics and International Affairs at Northern Arizona University.

-4. Quantitative, Qualitative, and Mixed Research Methods Trainings: In 2024, conducted by Ms. Jenna Allard (MacMillan Center, Yale University), Dr. Gyan Neupane (Watts College, Arizona State University), and Dr. Arati Maleku (College of Social Work, Ohio State University) respectively.
+4. Quantitative, Qualitative, and Mixed Research Methods Trainings: Conducted by Ms. Jenna Allard (MacMillan Center, Yale University), Dr. Gyan Neupane (Watts College, Arizona State University), and Dr. Arati Maleku (College of Social Work, Ohio State University) respectively.

-5. Research Project Management Session: In 2024, delivered by Dr. Juni Singh, Economist at the World Bank.
+6. Research Project Management Session: Delivered by Dr. Juni Singh, Economist at the World Bank.

 1. Ministry of Industry, Commerce, and Supplies (MoICS)